-Blast partly destroys building in Madrid; cause not clear
+Mayor: Madrid blast kills 2; apparently linked to gas leak

-MADRID (AP) — A loud explosion partially destroyed a small building flanked by a school and a nursing home in the center of Spain’s capital on Wednesday.
-It was not clear what caused the blast.
+MADRID (AP) — A loud explosion apparently caused by a gas leak has partially destroyed a residential building in the center of Spain’s capital on Wednesday, killing two people and injuring at least two more, according to officials.

-Images and footage shared on social media showed a tower of smoke coming out from the six-story building and rubble scattered in Toledo Street, near the city center.
-Emergency crews could be seen aiding several people on the ground in video aired by Spanish public broadcaster.
-There were no immediate reports of deaths.
+The first images and footage shared on social media showed a tower of smoke coming out from the six-story building and rubble scattered in Toledo Street, near the city center.
+Emergency crews could be seen aiding several people on the ground.

+Mayor José Luis Martínez Almeida confirmed the two deaths to the Telemadrid news channel and said that the initial assessment was that the blast was caused by a gas leak.

+A nearby nursing home was evacuated although no injuries were initially reported among the residents, Martínez Almeida said.
+He said the residents were being taken to a hotel across the street.

-The school nearby was empty, according to TVE, because classes had not resumed yet following a record snowfall in the Spanish capital on Jan.
+Martínez Almeida also said that some mild damage had been identified in a nearby school.
+Spain’s public broadcaster, TVE, said the school was thought to have been empty because classes had not resumed yet following a record snowfall in Madrid on Jan.
 9.

 In a tweet, the Madrid regional emergency service said that rescue teams, firefighters and police were working in a central area of the Spanish capital following the explosion.